Roger Mortimer, 1st Earl of March: Descendants

 Through his son Sir Edmund Mortimer, he is an ancestor of the last Plantagenet monarchs of England from kings Edward IV to Richard III.
 By Edward IV's daughter, Elizabeth of York, the Earl of March is an ancestor to King Henry VIII of England and King James V of Scotland, and therefore to all subsequent Scottish, English and British monarchs.

-On the British television series Who Do You Think You Are, which traces the ancestry of famous celebrities, it was revealed that Courteney Cox is the nineteenth great-granddaughter of Roger Mortimer.

 Ancestry

 In fiction

 Mortimer appears in Christopher Marlowe's play Edward II (c.
 1592), the Restoration tragedy Edward III (1690), as well as Bertolt Brecht's The Life of Edward II of England (1923).
 In Derek Jarman's film Edward II (1991), based on Marlowe's play, he is portrayed by Nigel Terry.

 Mortimer is also a character in Les Rois maudits (The Accursed Kings), a series of French historical novels by Maurice Druon.
 He was portrayed by Claude Giraud in the 1972 French miniseries adaptation of the series, and by Bruno Todeschini in the 2005 adaptation.
 Mortimer is also briefly mentioned in the 2001 film A Knight's Tale as a contestant in a joust.

 Mortimer is also a character in World Without End played by Hannes Jaenicke.